 Like many of the leading streaming services, you can try Sling TV free for 7-days.

 We have a subscription to Hulu and we love it.
 We actually just upgraded our traditional Hulu subscription to Hulu with Live TV for a few months so that we could watch our favorite college football games this season and are really enjoying the live TV access it offers.

 Unfortunately, you can’t watch Discovery Channel on Hulu with Live TV.
 Thankfully, you can stream episodes of some of its most popular shows on legacy Hulu.
-Even better news about this option is that Hulu is just $7.99 per month – though you can often find it for $5.99 per month.
+Even better news about this option is that Hulu is just $5.99 per month.